Modifying Legal Custody in California

 How do you modify legal custody from joint to sole or sole to joint in California?

-Modifying legal custody orders is not as common as modifying physical custody or parenting time.
-Here, we will generally discuss how California family courts look at modification of legal custody.
+Here, we will discuss how California family courts view the modification of legal custody.
 We hope you enjoy this article.
-At the article's end, we will provide you with additional reading on legal custody.
+At the end of the article, we will provide additional reading on legal custody.

 It is important to know whether the legal custody order a parent seeks to modify is a temporary order or a final judicial determination.
 A temporary order is typically the order while the divorce or parentage case is pending.
 Put another way, the temporary order is before the judgment.
 A final order is typically the judgment or sometimes the modification that happened after the judgment.